milosolutions/mscripts/hooks/gitHooksReadme.md

 ## Step by step guide

+### Copy scripts

-1. Copy into your repository, scripts from https://git.milosolutions.com/milo-code-database/mscripts/tree/master/hooks
+Copy into your repository, scripts from https://git.milosolutions.com/milo-code-database/mscripts/tree/master/hooks

+### Install hooks

-2. Install mclang-format.py and mclang-tidy.py as one pre-commit hook using mgit-hooks-installer.py script
+Install mclang-format.py and mclang-tidy.py as one pre-commit hook using mgit-hooks-installer.py script

 ```
 $ ./scripts/mgit-hooks-installer.py
 pre-commit hook has been installed
 ```

+### Modify config

-3. Modify milo/mscripts/hooks/mconfig.py and add your clang version number.
-It is not guessed automatically.
+Modify milo/mscripts/hooks/mconfig.py and add your clang version number, and optionally Continuous Integration URL and API token.

+Default clang version is 3.8, but it may differ on your machine.

-4. After changes in your working repository , call like always
+### After changes in your working repository , call like always

 ```
 git add .
 git commit -m "Provide good commit message"
 ```

-at the moment git will call pre-commit hook from .git/hooks, in our case it will call accordingly
+At that moment git will call pre-commit hook from .git/hooks, in our case it will call accordingly
 * mclang-format
-* mclang-tidy (only when previous step was finished succesful)
+* mclang-tidy (only when previous step has finished succesfully)

+### Results

-4. If your code has a proper formatting and does not contains any errors then you should see
+If your code has a proper formatting and does not contains any errors then you should see:

 ```
 $ git add .